The Commuter Life

 Tips for Commuter Students

-In order to make your UWF experience the best it can be, here are some helpful hints for commuter students:
+In order to make your UWF experience the best it can be, here are some helpful hints:

 - Get to campus early to beat traffic and to get a good parking spot.